theimpossibleastronaut/rmw/README.md

 -h, --help
--c, --config filename     use an alternate configuration -l, --list                list waste directories -g[N_DAYS], --purge[=N_DAYS]
+-c, --config filename     use an alternate configuration -l, --list                list waste directories

+If -v is added, this option will also show whether or not the waste directory is marked as removable and if its current "attached" or "detached".

+-g[N_DAYS], --purge[=N_DAYS]
                           purge expired files;
                           optional argument 'N_DAYS' overrides 'purge_after'